4.9.3. Export command¶

 For the above @-file xml-query to work, the following requirements must be met:

-• Since the XML query expression contains whitespace, it must be put in double or single quotes.
+-qoption and, thus, must be put on a single line in the argument file.
+Either avoid line breaks in your XML or escape them using a backslash\character like in the above example. - Since the XML query expression contains whitespace, it must be put in double or single quotes.
 When using double quotes, all double quotes of the query expression itself must be escaped.
 To avoid escaping, the above example uses single quotes.